 - Public Education & Outreach: NAPD creates resources, communications assistance and directly supports members to promote public defenders and public defender values.

-- Workload Advocacy: NAPD is developing resources, analyzing data, creating workload standards, and supporting offices litigating excessive workloads.
+- Workload Advocacy: NAPD is developing resources, analyzing data, creating workload standards, and supporting offices grow their budgets to meet workloads need and/or litigate excessive workloads.

 - Systems Builders: NAPD lends tailored support to systems undergoing structural, financial or leadership transitions, including Board and/or Commission training.